 Applicants will be considered on the basis of their intellectual capacity, communication skills, motivation, and aptitude for laboratory research.
 Applicants with serious undergraduate course deficiencies may be required to correct these prior to admission into the program.

-- Summer Admission: February 15 (Students start mid-July)
+- Summer Admission: February 15 (Students start at the beginning of July)